-Akatsu ware Akazu Yaki
+Akazu ware Akazu Yaki

 clay cultivated at the foot of Mt.
 Saruna

 General Production Process

-- 1. Mixture of potter's clay
+- 1. Mixing potter's clay

 - 2. Casting

+The main casting methods can be split into three types: lathe casting, slab casting, and hand forming.
+For lathe casting, clay is placed on a rotating stand and is shaped into a vessel.
+There are hand- or foot-driven lathes, as well as electric lathes.
+For slab casting, models are produced by piling sliced clay on top of slabs.
+This technique is used when making box-shaped containers and square plates.
 Finally, the general term for production by hand without using tools is tebineri (hand forming).
-There are techniques such as modeling by hand after producing the base model with a lathe and modeling by turning the clay into a coil shape.
+There are combined techniques such as modeling by hand after producing the base model with a lathe and modeling by turning the clay into a coil shape.

 - 3. Decoration of unglazed pottery